Daio-io/es6-react-webpack/README.md

 # es6-react-webpack

-A simple example using JSX, Webpack and ES6 to build a React TODO App.
+A simple example using JSX, Gulp.js, Webpack and ES6 to build a React.js TODO App.

     npm install